jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 It’s not super-accessible, but the concepts are really useful once you get them - good checks! e.g. Changing the encoding (visualization) should not change the interpretation (you can think of this as visualization reliability).

 > Kindlmann, G., & Scheidegger, C. (2014).
-An algebraic process for visualization design.
-IEEE transactions on visualization and computer graphics, 20(12), 2181-2190.
+An algebraic process for visualization design. *IEEE Transactions on Visualization and Computer Graphics*, 20(12), 2181-2190.

 Perhaps more accessible and useful are the science informed sites and blogs … there are loads of these: great sites and resources that take the science and explain it well - with functionality to make it accessible.